cagov/design-system-wordpress-gutenberg/README.md

 Version 2.0.0
 `@cagov/design-system-wordpress-gutenberg`

-Integrates the [State of California Design System](https://designsystem.webstandards.ca.gov) into the WordPress Gutenberg editor.
+Integrates the State of [California Design System](https://designsystem.webstandards.ca.gov) into the WordPress Gutenberg editor.

 The [CA.gov](http://CA.gov) design system defines “Content Components”.
 This can be structured markup with CSS and custom elements, or interactive web components.

 [Gutenberg](https://wordpress.org/gutenberg/) is the open-source editor that is included in core WordPress, version 5.0 and later.
 It allows content editors to use pre-defined markup blocks in content.

-This plugin includes only Content components from the Design System.
+This plugin includes only **Content components** from the CA Design System.

 ## How to use this plugin

 - Install and enable this plugin
-- This will make a block library available in the editor UI.
+- This will create a block library available in the Gutenberg Editor UI (requires Gutenberg editor to be installed and enabled.)
 - Review guidance for content editors
     - Please also check the [principles](https://designsystem.webstandards.ca.gov/principles/) and [content principles](https://designsystem.webstandards.ca.gov/style/content/) of the design system for more information on improving content for State of California website users.
 - Keep the plugin up-to-date for important security and design updates.
 - Check our CHANGELOG for notifications of major updates for database updates to keep content in sync with design system changes.

+## Using Gutenberg Blocks

+- Support: ODI has drafted content guidance for content editors, if needed please [reach out](https://designsystem.webstandards.ca.gov/contact-us/) to the Design System team until we are able to publish the full version for ca.gov WordPress systems.

+## Using with CAWeb theme

+- We are aligning with the CAWeb theme and its integration of the Design System .
+- This is the same codebase that will be used in the CAWeb theme.
+- You can use this plugin without the CAWeb theme.

 ## Maintenance